Normal Hip Anatomy

 What are Common Hip Surgeries?

 As a safe and effective alternative to open hip surgery, hip arthroscopy is a relatively new minimally-invasive surgical technique that can be successfully employed to treat a variety of hip conditions.
 Hip arthroscopy has been relatively slow to develop.
 It was initially believed to be difficult to perform any meaningful surgery based on the constrained anatomy of the hip joint.
-Recent developments of new surgical techniques have made arthroscopic hip surgery easier to perform and thus more effective.
+Recent

 - What happens during Hip Arthroscopy surgery?